-A child seat with a tether can be installed in any seating position in the rear seat.
+A child seat with a tether can be installed in any seating position in the back seat.

-Each outer seating position has the tether anchor at the outside of the seat bottom.
-The center seating position has the tether anchor between the lower anchors for the LATCH-compatible child seat.
+Each outer seating position has a tether anchor at the outside of the seat bottom.
+The center seating position has a tether anchor between the lower anchors for the LATCH-compatible child seat.
 Each anchor point is shown above.

-When using the tether anchor, always hook the tether strap through the upper guide to route it properly.
+When using a tether anchor, always hook the tether strap through the upper guide to route it properly.